imgix/vue/README.md

 ## Overview / Resources

-**Before you get started with vue-imgix**, it's _highly recommended_ that you read Eric Portis' [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/).
+**Before you get started with @imgix/vue**, it's _highly recommended_ that you read Eric Portis' [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/).
 This article explains the history of responsive images in responsive design, why they're necessary, and how all these technologies work together to save bandwidth and provide a better experience for users.
-The primary goal of vue-imgix is to make these tools easier for developers to implement, so having an understanding of how they work will significantly improve your vue-imgix experience.
+The primary goal of @imgix/vue is to make these tools easier for developers to implement, so having an understanding of how they work will significantly improve your @imgix/vue experience.

 Below are some other articles that help explain responsive imagery, and how it can work alongside imgix: